pinkymaxou/raphmaster-2006/README.md

 - Use only one ESP32 to do everything except display
 - Support over the air updates
 - Get recipe from SD Card
+- Be able to keep track of bottle quantities

 ### Longest term goal